babblequest/PuzzleRoom/README.md

 The problem presentation is in the DrZ document.

 Features:
-* Simple setup using single method
+* Simple setup
 * Validation by regular expression
 * Immediate feedback for each sub puzzle solved
-* Seperate actions for failure and success
+* Feedback for failure and success
 * Form caching disabled by appending random strings to form field names
 * Large countdown timer
 * Animated gifs

 Dependencies:
 * flipclock.js
+* Bootstrap
 * Bootstrap-validator

 ![Sample Image](images/Sample.jpg "Sample Page")